Nicolaad/tdt4140/README.md

 Once done, you should have (env) visible in your terminal.
 If you close the terminal window, do the activate steps below to reinstantiate the enviroment.

 ##### Windows(powershell)
-Activate the enviroment with the following command `./env/Scripts/activate.ps1` Caution!
-You might have to run set-executionPolicy RemoteSigned in powershell as an administrator if the command does not work
+Activate the enviroment with the following command `.\env\Scripts\activate.ps1`
+If the command does not work, you mwill have to open powershell as an admin, then run:
+`set-executionPolicy RemoteSigned`
+Then navigate back while in the to the backend folder with your admin-powershell and try again.

 ##### Linux/mac
 Activate the viritual enviroment with `source env/bin/activate`